-Joseph Pulitzer was born in Mako, Hungary on the 10th of April 1847.
-He was born to a well-established Jewish family.
-He initial education was private tutors from teachers in French and German while he was quite young.
-Finally, when his father retired and moved to Budapest, Joseph continued his education there.
+Joseph Pulitzer was born in Mako, Hungary, in 1847 to a well-established Jewish family.
+His first teachers, when he was quite young, were private tutors in French and German.
+When Pulitzer was six, his father retired and moved the family to Budapest, where Joseph continued his education.

 Immigration to the United States

 At age 17, Pulitzer attempted to enlist in the Austrian army (and then various other European armies) but was rejected on the grounds of his poor health and eyesight.
 Recruiters seeking soldiers to fight in the American Civil War paid for his passage to Boston in 1864, but when Pulitzer discovered that they had pocketed most of his enlistment bounty, he traveled to New York and signed up with the Lincoln Cavalry.
 After serving in the U.S. Army for eight months, he eventually returned to Massachusetts.
 Because of his service, Pulitzer became a naturalized citizen of the United States in 1867.

 Professional Background & Achievements